koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 relevant for certain event types, but not others e.g. a `box_event.carrier_id` only makes sense for box events that involve a shipping carrier.
 I've seen a few approaches to handling those kinds of event-type-specific columns.
 If there are not too many event-type-specific columns, then it's fine to leave them blank when they don't apply.
-If there are a lot of event-type-specific columns, however, displaying all of them can make the events table rather unweildly.
+If there are a lot of event-type-specific columns, however, displaying all of them can make the events table rather unwieldy.
 In that case, maybe we display just the most important columns, but add a link to each event that takes you to a Detail view for just that one type of event.

 ### The Detail View as a Starting point for Discussions
-Sharing a link to a detail view at the start of a discussion with a coworker can really help anchor the discussion in shared data. e.g. "Hey Joe, any idea why it looks like <ins>this experiment</ins> has been running for over 2 days?" or "Hey freight team, I see that <ins>this freight shipment</ins> was supposed to arrive in Chicago but it looks like it actually arrived in Texas.
+At the start of a discussion with a coworker, you can share a link to a Detail view to help anchor the discussion in shared data. e.g. "Hey Joe, any idea why it looks like <ins>this experiment</ins> has been running for over 2 days?" or "Hey freight team, I see that <ins>this freight shipment</ins> was supposed to arrive in Chicago but it looks like it actually arrived in Texas.
 Has someone been re-routing our freight shipments?"
-If you're going to get into a discussion with your coworkers about a particualar data item, it's extremely helpful if at the start of the discussion, everyone agrees where to go to fetch offical records about it.
+If you're going to get into a discussion with your coworkers about a particular data item, it's extremely helpful if at the start of the discussion, everyone agrees where to go to fetch official records about it.

 ## Why use the Summary-List-Detail Pattern?
 Here are some of the benefits to organizing your data and presenting it according to the Summary-List-Detail pattern:

 #### Easily Find Specific Examples Contributing to a Trend/Anomaly
 One of the top uses of any summary view is to spot trends / anomalies in the data and respond to them ASAP.
-You'll look at some aggregate statistic on the summary view and notice that it's going either up or down.
+You'll see that some aggregate statistic on the summary view is going either up or down.
 After you spot the trend, however, you then need to find a reason for the change.
 One of the best ways to do that is to bring up the List view, filter for the cases that are causing your anomaly, and try to spot the cause there.
-If it's stil not clear, then maybe you pick a couple specific instances from the list view and review their Detail views to see if it shows up there.
+If it's still not clear, then maybe you pick a couple specific instances from the list view and review their Detail views to see if it shows up there.

 ##### Examples